 Further, the Company monitors the aggregate amount of financing offered by the Company on the basis of the regulatory requirements of SAMA.
 SAMA requires Finance Companies engaged in financing other than real estate, to maintain aggregate financing to capital ratio of three times.

 As at 31 December

-2020 2019
+2021 2020

-Leverage Ratio 2.05 times 1.94 times
+Leverage Ratio 2.92 times 2.14 times

-(Net investment in Islamic financing before provision divided by total equity)
+(Net investment in Islamic financing and loan to shareholder before provision

+divided by total equity)